The heart & the sleep

-The heart is the engine of our body and ensures that we are healthy and efficient day after day.
-When we sleep, our cardiovascular system also comes to rest.
+The heart is the engine of our body and ensures that we are healthy and productive every day.
+When we sleep, our cardiovascular system also relaxes.
 But what happens to our heart when we sleep too little or poorly?
-Here you can find out how sleep disorders damage the heart and what importance good sleep really has for heart health.
+You can find out here how sleep disorders damage the heart and what importance good sleep really has for heart health.

 Table of Contents